-Because of the time and logistics required to shelter people who are likely unfamiliar with the facility's plan, the designated weather watcher is particularly critical to special event venues.
-By monitoring weather conditions, the designated weather watcher monitors weather information, allowing everyone else to focus on the business at hand.
+Because of the life-and-death decisions that may be involved, the designated weather watcher is particularly critical to hospitals and care facilities.
+In extreme cases, surgeries may be delayed, patients must be moved, etc. By monitoring weather conditions, the designated weather watcher monitors weather information, allowing everyone else to focus on the business at hand.
 They then alert decision-makers to the potential impact of an impending hazard in time to make these critical decisions.